sailshq/whelk/README.md

 $ node ./add-numbers.js 4 5 10 -2382 31.482 13 48 139 13 1
 ```

-To help you accomplish this, `machine-as-script` injects all serial command-line arguments via a special
+To help you accomplish this, `whelk` injects all serial command-line arguments via a special
 habitat variable (`env.serialCommandLineArgs`).
 Your machine can then loop over this array of strings
 and behave accordingly:

 ```js
 asScript({

   description: 'Sum all of the provided numbers.',

   exits: {

     success: {
       outputDescription: 'The sum of all the numbers that were specified via serial command-line args.',
       outputExample: 9